 Typically, companies seem to focus heavily on sales and profits above all else.
 Safety matters to them too of course, because they wouldn’t want people getting sick after using their product or the blame could be placed on them.

-But they become more concerned over how the product is in its usual state, wanting to keep it looking nice and tasting normal so they can keep selling it.
+But they become more concerned over how the product is in its usual state, wanting to keep their almond milk looking nice and tasting normal so they can keep selling it.
 Naturally, they’re going to suggest against anything that alters its default form.
 They wouldn’t want to risk their reputation if the separated milk makes consumers worried they’ll get sick from it and puts them off buying it.

-As for other consumers, they couldn’t possibly know if freezing might alter the almond milk dangerously or not.
+As for other consumers, they couldn’t possibly know if freezing might alter the fresh almond milk dangerously or not.
 In many other articles, we can see the trend of just saying no runs strong.
 With companies suggesting not to freeze it, as the physical state will be changed, they can only assume it’s for a legitimate concern.
 Since it’s better to play it safe and cautious with food illnesses, many people simply say not to freeze almond milk to avoid any possible risks with it.

 How Long Does Frozen Almond Milk Last